How to Make a Conference Call on an Android Phone

 Say your pleasantries and inform the party that the call is about to be merged.

-Touch the Merge or Merge Calls button.
+Touch the Merge or Merge Calls icon.

 All calls are disconnected.